quicwg/wg-materials/charter/charter.md

 work in the IETF.
 It is chartered to pursue work in several areas, detailed below.

-The first such area is maintenance and evolution of the existing QUIC specifications and related documents:
+The working group will focus on maintenance and evolution of the existing QUIC specifications and related documents:

 - Maintenance and evolution of the QUIC base specifications that are describing its invariants, core transport mechanisms, security and